-After a 12-year hiatus, Keith Nuttall returned to making music.
+After a 12-year hiatus since hanging up his guitar, Keith Nuttall returned to making music.
 He ditched traditional band instruments almost altogether, in favour of a computer and a broad collection of samples of folk and classical instruments.
 The music he produced was an eclectic mix of genres and sounds.
 Although this was a big departure for Keith, you could still just about recognise his sound.

 Digital EP (2001)